openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 - #### ThinProvision (Optional)

-  For creating thin-provisioned volume, use thinProvision parameter in storage class.
-It's allowed values are: "yes" and "no".
-If we don't set thinProvision parameter by default it's value will be `no` and it will work as thick provisioned volumes.
-More details about thinProvisioned workflow is available [here](../design/lvm/storageclass-parameters/thin_provision.md).
+  For creating a thin-provisioned volume, use the thinProvision parameter in the storage class.
+Its allowed values are: "yes" and "no".
+If we do not set the thinProvision parameter by default its value will be `no` and it will work as thick provisioned volumes.
+See [here](../design/lvm/storageclass-parameters/thin_provision.md) for more details about thinProvisioned workflow.

   ```yaml
   apiVersion: storage.k8s.io/v1